 Pharmacogenomic testing in practice

-Questions to ask the doctor
+Questions to ask the health care team

-- Would you explain my treatment options?
+What are my treatment options?

-- Which treatment or combination of treatments do you recommend?
+Which treatment or combination of treatments do you recommend?
 Why?

-- What are the possible side effects of this treatment?
+What are the possible side effects of this treatment?

-- Whom do I call for questions or problems?
+Whom should I call with questions or problems?